 There are two very basic things you need to do to make WordPress much more secure:

 - Allow WordPress automatic updates.
 This ensures that if a security problem is discovered in your current version of WordPress, a new version will be installed when released and your website will no longer suffer from that problem.

 - Make sure that your administrator username and password are not easy to guess.
 We've already highlighted this above, but we'll stress this again.
 Make sure the administrative users of your new WordPress website installation have a username which is NOT admin, and a password which is difficult to guess.

 There are a number of free and premium security plugins for WordPress worth checking out.
 We have used Wordfence and some of the others and would recommend them to any WordPress user.
 You will be amazed at just how many hack attempts you will see in the activity logs!

 If you want to take WordPress security further, this guide over at CollectiveRay goes into a lot of detail around securing your website.

 9. Configure the basics

-There are a few steps you really should do to make sure your new WordPress site is up to scratch.
+There are a few steps you really should do to make sure your new WordPress site is up and ready to go.

-So head over to the Permalinks section (Settings > Permalinks) and choose how you would like the address of your posts to look.
-There are various options you can choose, and choose one you prefer as long as you change it from the Default.
+Navigate to the Permalinks section (Settings > Permalinks) and choose how you would like the address of your posts to look.
+There are various options you can choose, and choose the one you prefer as long as you change it from the Default.

-Fortunately, WordPress ships with Akismet, and you can also use the brilliant Jetpack which we have reviewed here, which is comment spam protection service.
+Fortunately, WordPress ships with Akismet, which is a comment spam protection service.
+You can also use the brilliant Jetpack which we have reviewed here as it also has a comment spam prevention feature.